 Trump and his allies continue to face multiple lawsuits and investigations based on inciting the insurrection and other attempts to overturn the results of the 2020 election.
 Key cases include:

-- As of November 2022, two ongoing investigations launched by the Department of Justice are continuing under the supervision of a special counsel.
+- As of November 2022, two ongoing investigations launched by the Department of Justice are continuing under the supervision of Special Counsel Jack Smith.
 The first is the investigation into whether any person or entity unlawfully interfered with the transfer of power or the certification of the Electoral College vote following the 2020 presidential election.
+On April 27, 2023, former Vice President Mike Pence testified for several hours to the grand jury hearing the case.
 The second involves classified government documents and other presidential records Trump held illegally at his home in Florida and refused to return to the National Archives as required by law.

 - In April 2021, 10 Democratic members of the House joined Rep. Bennie Thompson (D-Miss.) and the NAACP in a lawsuit against Trump as well as his lawyer Rudy Giuliani, the Proud Boys, and the Oath Keepers for conspiring to stage a riot at the Capitol on Jan.
 6. The lawsuit alleges that the defendants violated the Ku Klux Klan Act, which was originally drafted to prosecute domestic terrorism perpetrated against African Americans by hate groups such as the Klan.
 The lawsuit is pending after a District Court for the District of Columbia denied Trump’s motion to dismiss in February 2022.